kvnandula04/jekyll-now/_posts/2020-08-08-inception.md

 ### **Thanks and final words**

 This project is purely inspired by [@visakanv](https://twitter.com/visakanv?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) who is one of my recent favourite people on the internet!
 He&#39;s mostly active on Twitter which I&#39;m sure you&#39;ll have lots of questions about, and he&#39;s a very interesting person.
-Go check him out!
+[Go check him out!]()

 This project could have been done completely offline.
 But writing in public is much rarer than it should be.
 And I thought I could contribute my part of making it less rare by making these blogs/documents/whatever you wanna call it, public.
 Another point I&#39;d like to mention is that we consume more and create less.
 And, I feel like we need to balance the equation.
 It may seem like there are so many creators out there and what&#39;s the point?
 It&#39;s salient to understand that everyone has their style and consumers are after that style!
 So this idea has contributed to my decision of making this project public.

 ![](RackMultipart20200808-4-83rj5f_html_22615957555a2a10.png)

 With that, I am now going to wrap up the blog here and enjoy the landscape that&#39;s zooming past me.
 (I&#39;m on a road trip…)

-<iframe src="https://docs.google.com/document/d/e/2PACX-1vTAi2FChgapv-NDL894P1tKP8cCLnFLCExqSls79Y6HcolCyoqUWueo0aVQFzwaBzVild4T4By3C6Og/pub?embedded=true" width="720" height="960"></iframe>
+---

+If you'd rather read the Google Docs Embed, you can do so by clicking on [this link](https://docs.google.com/document/d/e/2PACX-1vTAi2FChgapv-NDL894P1tKP8cCLnFLCExqSls79Y6HcolCyoqUWueo0aVQFzwaBzVild4T4By3C6Og/pub?embedded=true).